miekg/pgo/README.md

 - `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services, and writes this in the directory where the repository is checked out.

+For non-root accounts, docker compose will be run with the normal supplementary groups to which the local docker group has been added.
+This allows those user to transparently access the docker socket.

 ## Requisites

 To use "pgo" your project MUST have: